SWOT Analysis for Restaurants

 What factors do you have control over?
 Which ones are beyond your control?
 For those beyond your control, what things do you have control over that can address them?

 How can you make your strengths even stronger and exploit them to the fullest?
-If diners love the ambiance of your restaurant, what steps can you take to build on that?
+If diners love the ambiance of your restaurant, what steps can you take to build on that for your target market?
 More and/or more authentic decoration perhaps?
 Maybe some music from the region?
+The smallest details can elevate you from casual dining to a competitive environment with service quality that matches its high-quality food.

 What can you do to address your weaknesses?
 If you’re still new and unknown, how about a social media campaign?
-They can be fairly cheap but can allow you to directly connect to a sometimes self-defined target demographic.
+They can allow you to directly connect to a sometimes self-defined target demographic.
+Show potential customers your values by sharing your mission statement online and expressing your appreciation for their patronage, feedback, online interaction, and valuable insights via customer reviews.

 Opportunities!
-What kind of recreational activities, festivals, and other cultural events does your area play host to?
-Can you either advertise at them or even set up a booth, food truck, or food cart there to not just sell food but generate more knowledge of your restaurant?
+What kind of recreational activities, food festivals, and other cultural or community events does your area play host to?
+Can you either advertise at them or even set up a booth, food truck, or food cart there to not just sell food but generate more knowledge of your food restaurant and exceptional customer service?

 Threats.
-Once you’ve identified threats, you can make plans to minimize them.
+Once you’ve identified potential threats, you can make plans to minimize them—yes, even weighty external factors such as economic downturns or internal factors like broken equipment or unexpected maintenance.
 Let’s say you have lots of fish sitting in refrigerators.
 If the power goes out, you can have generators that kick on to keep them running until power is restored.

-As you’re brainstorming ideas, take notes on the margins.
+As you’re brainstorming ideas, take notes on how to foster a competitive environment with your business models, menu offerings, loyalty programs, competitive food prices, exceptional online reviews (and professional responses to negative reviews), adherence to current trends, and service quality.
 Encourage other people to help you with this process.
-Your business partner if you have one, your employees and even friends and family may see things that you don’t see.
+Your business partner if you have one, your employees and even friends and family may see things that you don’t see, especially internal factors you may overlook.

 Final thoughts on SWOT analysis for restaurants

-SWOT analysis of your restaurant can be a highly useful and easy-to-use tool to help guide your decision-making and planning.
-When paired with good data capture and analysis software, it can offer you a major advantage over your competitors.
+SWOT analysis of your restaurant can be a highly useful and easy-to-use strategic tool to help guide your decision-making and inform the way you plan your business models.
+When paired with good data capture and analysis software, it can help you set competitive prices and identify other ways to make you intense competition in your market.

 Perform a SWOT analysis on a regular basis to stay up to date and you may even consider running them on your competitors so that you can better calibrate your own activities.